2024 IFAF Men's Flag Football World Championship

 The 2024 IFAF Men's Flag Football World Championship was the 11th World Championships in men's flag football.
 The tournament took place in Lahti, Finland, from 27 to 30 August 2024.

-The United States won their fifth consecutive and overall sixth title, after they defeated Austria 53–21 in the gold-medal game.
+The United States won their fifth consecutive and overall sixth title, after they defeated Austria 53–21 in the final.

 Venues

 The championship utilised 2 venues: the Pajulahti Sports Institute for all group matches, and the Lahti Sports Center for play-offs and placement matches.

 Tournament groups

 After the group ballot, 32 teams were divided into eight groups of 4.
 In the group stage each team played each other once, while the second stage of the event included play-offs and placement matches.

 The two best teams of each group advanced to the round of 16.